SkylineCommunications/dataminer-docs/connector-help/connector_help/Vector Beta Pro 60 Manager.md

 #### Example of a .csv file

+> ID;Name;Manager;IP;IP Modem;Views
-> ID;Name;Manager;IP;IP Modem;ViewsExample file -\> contains data for two managers named "Main Manager" and "Simulation"
+> Example file -\> contains data for two managers named "Main Manager" and "Simulation"
 >
-> 1;Brugge;Main Manager;10.0.58.1;10.0.58.2;; Will generate a new element named "Brugge" in the manager with name "Main Manager" and in the same view of the main manager.2;Brugge;Main Manager;10.1.42.1;10.1.42.2;; Will generate a new element named "Brugge (2)" in the manager with the name "Main Manager" and in the same view of the main manager.3;Brugge;Main Manager;10.1.42.3;10.1.42.4;; Will generate a new element named "Brugge (3)";Diksmuide;Main Manager;10.1.42.5;10.1.42.6;; Will generate a new element named "Diksmuide" every time the CSV is parsed by the main manager.
-(This also means that trending information will be lost and masked alarms will be "unmasked".)
 >
-> 1;Lab01;Simulation;10.0.1.10;10.0.1.11;Lab; Will generate a new element named "Lab01" in the manager with name "Simulation", the DVE element will be added to the view "Lab"2;Lab02;Simulation;10.0.1.10;10.0.1.11;Lab\|Test; Will generate a new element named "Lab02" ...2;Lab03;Simulation;10.0.1.10;10.0.1.11;Lab\|Test; Will be ignored, because there is already a record for the manager "Simulation" and ID "2".
+> 1;Brugge;Main Manager;10.0.58.1;10.0.58.2;; Will generate a new element named "Brugge" in the manager with name "Main Manager" and in the same view of the main manager.
+> 2;Brugge;Main Manager;10.1.42.1;10.1.42.2;; Will generate a new element named "Brugge (2)" in the manager with the name "Main Manager" and in the same view of the main manager.
+> 3;Brugge;Main Manager;10.1.42.3;10.1.42.4;; Will generate a new element named "Brugge (3)"
+> ;Diksmuide;Main Manager;10.1.42.5;10.1.42.6;; Will generate a new element named "Diksmuide" every time the CSV is parsed by the main manager.
+> (This also means that trending information will be lost and masked alarms will be "unmasked".)
 >
+> 1;Lab01;Simulation;10.0.1.10;10.0.1.11;Lab; Will generate a new element named "Lab01" in the manager with name "Simulation", the DVE element will be added to the view "Lab"
+> 2;Lab02;Simulation;10.0.1.10;10.0.1.11;Lab\|Test; Will generate a new element named "Lab02" ...
+> 2;Lab03;Simulation;10.0.1.10;10.0.1.11;Lab\|Test; Will be ignored, because there is already a record for the manager "Simulation" and ID "2".
+>
-> Note: the headers on the first line are ignored by the driver, so you cannot change the order of the data (columns) in the csv file.Note: you can add comments on the first line if the separator char occurs more than the comma or semi column char.Note: you can add comments on the second line without any restrictionsNote: you can add comments on all other lines in unused columnsNote: even this line would be considered a comment because there is no data in the thrird column.
-Which means that no "Manager" is selected.Note: even this line would be considered a comment if there is no manager named "third col" because that's the value in the third column: ;second column;third column
+> Note: the headers on the first line are ignored by the driver, so you cannot change the order of the data (columns) in the csv file.
+> Note: you can add comments on the first line if the separator char occurs more than the comma or semi column char.
+> Note: you can add comments on the second line without any restrictions
+> Note: you can add comments on all other lines in unused columns
+> Note: even this line would be considered a comment because there is no data in the thrird column.
+Which means that no "Manager" is selected.
+> Note: even this line would be considered a comment if there is no manager named "third col" because that's the value in the third column: ;second column;third column

 #### The first Line